 Based on the discussion above, the Chinese government can influence the companies' decision whether to disclose CER and also the extent of the CER that they produce through its political power.
 Therefore, the first hypotheses to be tested are:

-Hypothesis 1a: The probability of a company who claims that they comply with State issued guidelines making the decision to disclose environmental information is higher than for those without such a claim.
+Hypothesis 1a: The probability of a company who claims that they comply with environmental information is higher than for those without such a claim.